AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ![filter_assembly](https://github.com/AguaClara/horizontal_filtration/blob/master/images/Insert_assembly_front_plate_removed.JPG?raw=true)

 The number of filter shelves to add is determined by the distance between respective shelves.
 This will be optimized by investigating how far sand will travel before settling on the plates due to the velocities of this system.
-This was performed experimentally (see earlier in the report) as well as theoretically below.
+This was performed experimentally as well as theoretically below.
 The team considered both laminar and turbulent settling velocity situations.

 <div class="alert alert-block alert-danger">
 It was briefly mentioned in the abstract, but where are the actual results of this section.

 Do not refer to anything as "above" or "below".
 There are many things above and below.
 Give it a label and refer to that label.
 </div>